Uranus (film)

-Uranus is a 1990 French comedy-drama film with Gérard Depardieu about post-World War II recovery in a small French village, as the controlling French Communist Party tries to dispose of Pétain loyalists.
+Uranus is a 1990 French drama film with Gérard Depardieu about post-World War II recovery in a small French village, as the controlling French Communist Party tries to dispose of Pétain loyalists.

 It was directed and written by Claude Berri and Arlette Langmann, based on a novel by Marcel Aymé.
 The film was entered into the 41st Berlin International Film Festival.